-Power dissipation: <4 mW/channel Detector and fanout capacitance: 10 pF $\leq C_D \leq$ 70 pF (the chip must be stable when sensor strips are disconnected from the input pads of the analog channels)
+Power dissipation: <4 mW/channelDetector and fanout capacitance: 10 pF $\le C_D \le$ 70 pF (the chip must be stable when sensor strips are disconnected from the input pads of the analog channels)

 - Dynamic range: The front-end chips must accept signals from either P and N-side of the strip detectors.
-A linear response of the analog processing section is required from a minimum input charge corresponding to 0.2 MIP up to a full dynamic range of 10-15 MIP charge for dE/dx measurements. - Analog Resolution: The front-end chips have to provide an analog information about the charge collected in the detector, which will be also used for calibrating and monitoring the system.
-A resolution of 0.2 MIP e is required for dE/dx measurements?
-In case of a compression-type ADC, based on the time-over-threshold technique (ToT), this may translate in 3-4 bits of information.
+A linear response of the analog processing section is required from a minimum input charge corresponding to 0.2 MIP up to a full dynamic range of 10-15 MIP charge for dE/dx measurements. - Analog Resolution: The front-end chips have to provide analog information about the charge collected by the detector, which will be also used for calibrating and monitoring the system.
+A resolution of 0.2 MIP charge is required for dE/dx measurements.
+In case of a compression-type ADC, based on the time-over-threshold technique (ToT), this may translate in 4 bits of information. - Efficiency: At design luminosity, the microstrip readout must have a hit efficiency of at least 85% during its entire operational lifetime.
+This includes any loss of data by readout electronics or readout dead time.

-- Efficiency: At design luminosity, the microstrip readout must have a hit efficiency of at least 95% during its entire operational lifetime.
-This includes any loss of data adout electronics or readout dead time. - Readout bandwidth: Data coming out of the chip will be substantially reduced by operating in a pered mode.
-The chips can use up to the thigher data throughput in inner SVT layers. - Radiation Tolerance: All the components of the microst eadout system must remain operational up to 10 years of SuperB running at the nominal luminosity. - Peaking Time: The constraints for the peaking time of the signal at the shaper output are dictated by different needs in inner and outer layers.
-In Layer 0, the high occupancy due to background and the need to avoid pulse overlap and consequent hit inefficiencies set the required peaking time in the range of $t_p=25-50$ ns, which also allow for a high timing resolution (see below).
+- Readout bandwidth: Data coming out of the chip will be substantially reduced by operating in a triggered mode.
+The chips can use up to 2 output LVDS lines with 180 MHz clock, as it is needed to handle the higher data throughput in inner SVT layers. - Radiation Tolerance: All the components of the microstrip readout system must remain operational over the entire lifetime of the experiment, including a safety factor of 5 on the nominal background expected, this corresponding to 7.5×5 years at nominal peak luminosity of 1036.

+up to 10 years of SuperB running at the nominal luminosity.

+- Peaking Time: The constraints for the peaking time of the signal at the shaper output are dictated by different needs in inner and outer layers.
+In Layer 0, the high occupancy due to background and the need to avoid pulse overlap and consequent hit inefficiencies set the required peaking time in the range of $t_p=25-50$ ns, which also allows for a high time resolution (see below).
 In the external layers 4 and 5, where background hit frequency is much smaller and where strips are longer and have a larger capacitance, the peaking time will be mostly determined by the need of reducing series noise contributions and has to be in the range of 0.5-1.0 μ s. - Signal-to-Noise Ratio: Concerning the signal, this requirement has to take into account the different thickness of silicon detectors in inner (200 μ m) and outer (300 μ m) layers, as well the signal spread among various strips that depends on the track angle inside detectors and that, again, may vary in different SVT layers.
 Noise-related parameters (strip capacitance and distributed resistance) also sizably vary across the SVT.
 A signal-to noise ratio of 20 has to be ensured across the whole SVT and should not decrease significantly after irradiation.
 Here are the two extreme cases (where the equivalent noise charge ENC includes the thermal noise contribution from the distributed resistance of the strips):